byte-skiing/RIFDiscoverer/README.md

 Then, you can execute the python script that will launch the application in your browser

 ```
 python3 main.py
 ```

 When you're finished, type `deactivate` in your terminal to make sure you're out of the virtual environment.

+### Demonstration Video

+A demonstation video showing how to use the tool is available on [Youtube](https://youtu.be/oz39ME5KDas).